Yosemite National Park: Sentinel Dome

 It took us very little time to return to the footbridge across the little stream and then to the trailhead.
 It was time to go hike to Taft Point.

-1 thought on “Yosemite National Park: Sentinel Dome
+One response to “Yosemite National Park: Sentinel Dome”

 Leave a Reply